 - Coulombic Efficiency

-The Coulombic or round trip efficiency losses of the cells during a complete charge - discharge cycle are due to two causes, the hysteresis losses during the cycle and the I2R, Joule heating losses due to the current flow through the resistive components of the cells.
-The first is fixed and is inherent in the cell chemistry, but some limited control over the cell impedance is possible as noted in the previous paragraph.
+The Coulombic or round trip efficiency losses of the cells during a complete charge - discharge cycle are due to two causes, the hysteresis losses during the cycle and the I2R, Joule heating losses due to the current flow through the resistive components of the cells during both charging and discharging.
+The hysteresis is fixed and is inherent in the cell chemistry, but some limited control over the cell impedance is possible as noted in the previous paragraph.
 Hysteresis losses are particularly high in the proposed Lithium-air batteries.

 See more about hysteresis on the Chargers and Charging page.